Not all grounds are created equal.

 Rule 4: Non-galvanically Isolated Circuits to Star Ground

-Any circuit related to an input or output that isn’t galvanically isolated must have its signal reference connected directly to the Star Ground.
+Any circuit related to an input or output that isn’t galvanically isolated must have its signal reference connected directly to the star ground.
 For a player, then, there’s the Ethernet port (input) and a few optional outputs.
-The Ethernet input is galvanically isolated, meaning the wires of the Ethernet cable do not physically come into contact with the player, they are separated by a transformer.
+The Ethernet input is galvanically isolated, meaning the wires of the Ethernet cable do not physically come into contact with the player, they are separated by magnetics.
 The Standard USB connection, on the other hand, does physically connect.
-That means the signal reference should connect to the Star Ground.
+That means if you must connect something to the USB port, the signal reference should connect to the star ground.